andreyromancev/personal/blog/content/article/the-simplest-way-to-https-your-nginx.md

 Then add this to the file and save it:
 {{< highlight bash >}}
-0 0 * * * * docker run -it --rm \
-  -p 443:443 -p 80:80 \
+0 0 1 * * docker run -it --rm -p 443:443 -p 80:80 -v /etc/letsencrypt:/etc/letsencrypt -v /var/log/letsencrypt:/var/log/letsencrypt certbot/certbot renew &> /var/log/certbot/renew.log
-  -v /etc/letsencrypt:/etc/letsencrypt \
-  -v /var/log/letsencrypt:/var/log/letsencrypt \
-  certbot/certbot renew
 {{< / highlight >}}

+Renewal logs will be available at `/var/log/certbot/renew.log` file.

+**Important:** If your server is running on 80 or 443 ports, the renewal will fail.
+You should modify the renewal script to stop the server before renewal and starting it again after.